AkhilGKrishnan/annotation_assistant/README.md

 3. Alternatively, open `main.py` with Python IDLE, then run it (F5 or in menu).

 ## Warnings and notes:
-- The window might freeze when running scripts in the background.
-Just wait for them to finish.
 - Logs for each session are stored in `annotation_assistant/scr/console.log`.
-- Your Github credentials are stored locally if you choose to save them.

 ## Operations, short summary: